andreisperid/E-TKT/docs/diy/assembly/09_finish.md

 6. test to see if the daisy wheel is properly fixed, without clearance.

-## 🎈 congratulations, now we are ready to proceed to connecting it, adding a reel adn calibrating!
+## 🎈 congratulations, now we are ready to proceed to connecting it, adding a reel and finally calibrating!

 ![_DSC0647](https://user-images.githubusercontent.com/15098003/196263511-a5ae48a3-b7b8-4eb5-9d8e-a94aaec0700b.jpg)